bricksdont/sign-sockeye-baselines/README.md

 in every top-level script (in `scripts/running`). `base` determines where files and folders should be written.

+#### Names of corpora

+The code assumes that `training_corpora` is set to `srf`, `focusnews` or both (`training_corpora="srf focusnews"`).

+The variable `testing_corpora` contains all corpora for which evaluation results should be produced. `testing_corpora` can contain four different names:

+- `dev`: if `dev` is part of `testing_corpora`, it is assumed that you would like to translate and evaluate the held-out portion of the training data that is used during training (for early stopping)
+- `test`: translate and evaluate another held-out portion of the training data (different from `dev`)
+- `dev_unseen`: download (or link, see next section), preprocess, translate and evaluate the development data we distribute separately (may not be available to you yet)
+- `test_unseen`: download (or link, see next section), preprocess, translate and evaluate the test data we distribute separately (may not be available to you yet)

+`dev` and `test` are always split from the training data and preprocessed, regardless of whether they are in `testing_corpora`.
+Their current size is 100 random samples each.

+`dev_unseen` and `test_unseen` are only downloaded (or linked) and preprocessed if they appear in `testing_corpora`.

 ### Downloading or linking to downloaded data

 The scripts can either 1) download our training, dev and test data automatically and place them